 If you live in Atlanta, Georgia, then you know ants are one of the pests you have to keep an eye on.
-No one wants to come to their Atlanta home and see a trail of these insects nibbling on their food.
+No one wants to come to their home and see a trail of these insects nibbling on their food.

 You want to get rid of ants the moment you see them, which makes ant control important.
 Now, it should be pointed out that ant control is a little different than other types of pest control jobs.
 Ants require a systemic approach to see successful ant control results, which is what our professional exterminators will focus on.

-What you will see from our ant control specialist in Atlanta are individuals who will identify the ant species that has decided to make your home their own.
+What you will see from our ant control specialist are individuals who will identify the ant species that has decided to make your home their own.
 Proper identification of species helps us figure out the best way to provide effective pest control.
 Your exterminator is going to learn where the ants are nesting and all the access points to your home they have at their disposal.
 These major steps help guide the extermination.

 Pavement ants love to nest in soil, which is where the exterminator is going to concentrate if that is what he or she identifies.
 Carpenter ants nest in nearby trees or stumps, so we are going to be turning our attention to those areas near your property.
 Worker ants usually find a way into the property through cracks or other imperfections in a home or building.
 A proper exterminator in Atlanta is going to find these imperfections and eliminate them on his or her quest for ant control.